waynodiablo/Oystercard/pills/development_workflow.md

 6. When you're happy, merge your changes on GitHub.
 You should then deploy immediately.
 If you have CI setup you can get it to do this for you automatically.

-7. Do some QA on your live site if you have it setup.
+7. Do some QA on your live site if you have it set up.

 8. Highfive someone/something.